GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week03-discussion.md

-# Statics Applied: Bridging Data & Decisions in Project Management

-*Part of my Elementary Statistics coursework at Florida Southern College, exploring how stats drive smarter project management decisions.*

-# Week 3 Discussion Topic:
+# Week 3 Discussion: Using Probability to Make Strategic Decisions

+> *This discussion demonstrates how expected value and binomial probability inform smarter, more disciplined decision-making under uncertainty—both in games of chance and in project management.*

+---

+## **Discussion Topic**

 #### Imagine you’re offered a game where a fair six-sided die is rolled.
 If it lands on a 6, you win $10.
 If it lands on any other number, you win nothing.
 It costs $1 to play each time.
 ### Would you play this game repeatedly?
 Why or why not?
 What role does probability play in your decision, and how would you determine if this is a "fair" game in the long run?

 ---
 Would I play this game repeatedly?
 Yes, but with clear decision criteria inspired by both statistics and family wisdom.